webqit/webflo/README.md

 Much of what eludes the web today...

-+ A much-needed paradigm shift from today's JavaScript-first thinking to a mew HTML-first thinking!
++ the long-missing design and architecture for a HTML-first thinking!
-+ A focused standards-based philosophy that produces more authentic applications!
++ a focused standards-based philosophy that produces more authentic applications!

 Plus, much of what could be the web of the future...

-+ An all-new "syntaxless reactivity" breakthrough for the modern UI!
++ an all-new "syntaxless reactivity" breakthrough that simplifies it all for the modern UI!
-+ The much-demanded HTML Imports mechanism for reusing HTML like never before!
++ the much-demanded HTML Imports mechanism that enables a more reusable HTML!

 And altogether...